Ordering A Whole Pig

 More Info About Getting Your Half or Whole

 Deposits and Pricing: You contact us to reserve, and put down a deposit ($75 for a quarter, $150 for a half, $300 for a whole) to hold your reservation.
 We will provide you with an estimate of delivery date and cost when you put down your deposit.
-However, we are experiencing rapid increases in feed and processing costs and cannot guarantee that the price quoted will remain the same.
+However, we have experienced rapid increases in feed and processing costs and cannot guarantee that the price quoted will remain the same.
 In the event that the price increases more than 5% over your quote, you will have the option to cancel your order and have your deposit refunded.

 Lead Time: We recommend that you contact us at least 3 months in advance.
 Quarter pig shares may be available sooner.
 In general, we try to time our production so that most pigs are going to butcher between August and December, so that they can get plenty of pasture-foraged food while they grow.
 If you are getting a pig custom cut, you may have a longer wait.